-A total of $295,000 in grants was awarded today (September 18) for four recreational development projects in Erie County, according to Senator Dan Laughlin.
+A total of $322,000 in grants was awarded today (September 17) for recreational development projects in Erie County, according to Senator Dan Laughlin.

-The City of Erie was awarded $150,000; Lake Erie Arboretum at Frontier was awarded $125,000; the McKean Recreation Authority was awarded $80,000; and the Western Pennsylvania Conservancy was awarded $45,000 by the Commonwealth Financing Authority (CFA) at its meeting today.
+The City of Erie was awarded $190,000 and the Western Pennsylvania Conservancy was awarded two grants totaling $132,000 by the Commonwealth Financing Authority (CFA) at its meeting today.

-“These grants represent an investment by the state in the development of recreational areas throughout the region,” Senator Laughlin said.
-“These parks and recreational projects will provide new opportunities and improve the quality of life for everyone in our area.”
+“These grants represent an investment by the state in the development and protection of recreational areas throughout Erie County,” Senator Laughlin said.
+“These grants will expand recreational areas, improve trails and promote efforts to control invasive species in our parks.”